maximilien/musings/blogs/ai/5/draft.md

 **Understand the rules and judging criteria.** Read them carefully and tailor your project accordingly.
 What are sponsors looking for?
 Creativity?
 Technical depth?
 Business viability?
 These emphases vary wildly between hackathons, and ignoring them is leaving points on the table.

 **Talk to sponsors early.** Before or at the very start of the event.
 They'll tell you what they actually care about, which is often different from what's written in the official guidelines.
-This gives you an unfair advantage in framing your project.
+This can give you an unfair advantage in framing your project.

 **Pre-build your toolkit.** Have your dev environment, templates, and boilerplate ready.
-Know which AI tools you'll lean on—Claude Code, Cursor, Lovable, Replit, whatever your stack is.
+Know which AI tools you'll lean on—Claude Code, Codex, Cursor, Lovable, Replit, whatever your stack is.
 Don't waste hackathon hours on setup.

 ### During the Hackathon

 **Visualize the end product immediately.** What does the demo look like?
 Work backwards from the presentation, not forward from the code.
 This seems counterintuitive for engineers, but it's the single most important mindset shift.

 **Create your presentation slides early.** Not at 3am the night before.
 Even a rough deck forces you to clarify your story.
 The narrative should flow: problem, insight, solution, demo, impact.
+Keep it short and sell the vision.
+The demo(s) will show and sell the idea and what you built.

 **Build an MVP, not a polished product.** Just enough to demo convincingly.
 Use AI-assisted tools like Lovable, Bolt, or Replit Agent to move fast.
 Focus on the "wow" moment, not edge cases.
 Have a working system, but it doesn't need to solve every use case.

 **Write basic integration tests early.** Just enough to catch breaking changes.
 Run them after every major change so you don't have a broken demo at pitch time.
-With AI coding assistants, writing decent integration tests is now a breeze—I think this is a must.
+With AI coding assistants, writing decent integration tests is now a breeze—I think this is a MUST.

 **Include a business case.** Judges love a TAM slide.
 Even a rough market sizing shows you're thinking beyond the code.

-And give some indication of why you personally care about this problem—make it personal rather than about money.
+**Make it personal.** Give some indication of why you personally care about this problem—make it personal rather than about money.

 **Aim for the stars, reach for the sky.** Be ambitious in vision, pragmatic in execution.
 Judges reward ambition paired with a working demo.
 Not ambition alone.